Worst-Case Services and State-Based Scheduling: Max-Slack Schedules

-The intuition behind this definition is best illustrated by Figure \ref{F:Deadline}, according to which, if $\bs{q}$ and $\bs{q'}$ are identical up to point $A$, $\bs\psi(\bs{q})$ and $\bs\psi(\bs{q'})$ have to be identical up to $B$.
-Since causality would only require them to be identical up to $C$, a corollary is that deadline-rigid services are causal, but not vice versa.
-For instance, it is easy to verify that uniform-delay services in Example \ref{Ex:CDS} are deadline-rigid but uniform-backlog services in Example \ref{Ex:CBS} are not, though both are causal.
+The intuition underlying this definition is illustrated in Fig.~\ref{F:Deadline}.
+If $\bs{q}$ and $\bs{q'}$ are identical up to point~$A$, deadline-rigidness requires that $\bs\psi(\bs{q})$ and $\bs\psi(\bs{q'})$ be identical up to point~$D$.
+Since causality would only require them to be identical up to point~$C$, an immediate corollary is that deadline-rigid services are causal, but not vice versa.
+For instance, it is easy to verify that the uniform-delay services in Example~\ref{Ex:CDS} are deadline-rigid while the uniform-backlog services in Example~\ref{Ex:CBS} are not, although both are causal.
+In contrast, since single-task services are non-causal, they are not deadline-rigid.
+In fact, even their causal counterparts are not deadline-rigid, which is easy to verify using (\ref{E:STSCausal}).